 Assistance for Communities & Local Governments

-One goal of DEQ’s Office of External Affairs (OEA) is to make regulatory compliance easier for communities and local governments, while considering their limited resources.
+One goal of DEQ’s Office of Business and Regulatory Affairs (OBRA) is to make regulatory compliance easier for communities and local governments, while considering their limited resources.
 For assistance, please AskDEQ or call (800) 869-1400

 Are you interested in environmental benefits, cost savings, and improved quality of life for residents?
-OEA can provide confidential technical assistance to local governments without the threat of enforcement.
+OBRA can provide confidential technical assistance to local governments without the threat of enforcement.

-DEQ and OEA can assist in developing a broad understanding of environmental and health risks at the local level, setting priorities, and taking action to build healthy communities.
+DEQ and OBRA can assist in developing a broad understanding of environmental and health risks at the local level, setting priorities, and taking action to build healthy communities.

 A number of agencies provide financial assistance for various environmental or infrastructure improvement projects.
 DEQ and the Oklahoma Water Resources Board provide grants and low-interest loans to assist with water and wastewater infrastructure improvements.
 Through the Oklahoma Volkswagen Settlement Program, DEQ offers funding opportunities for projects that promote healthier air quality across the state.